-Typical agile transformations seldom come close to their potential.
+Typical agile transformations are fragile, seldom coming come close to their potential.
 Achieve agility and beyond—the natural way.

 The option is an agent of antifragility. – N. N. Taleb